 -

-Excessive: 3 months or more, especially if there’s no clear reason for it.
+Excessive: 3 months or more, especially if there is no clear reason for it.

 -

-Unreasonable: 4 to 6 months deposit, often a sign of abuse of expats’ vulnerable position.
+Unreasonable: 4 to 6 months deposit, often a sign of abuse of the vulnerable position of expats.

 The judge always looks at reasonableness.
 If the deposit is excessively high, this can be reversed.